-All companies contracting with Hamilton College must provide the College with a certificate of insurance before the contract period begins.
-The original certificate accompanied by a copy of the blanket endorsement from the insurance policy should be sent in duplicate to the contracting department and Amber Denny, Auxiliary Services, Hamilton College 198 College Hill Road, Clinton, NY 13323.
-The insurance requirements shall be as set forth below:
+All companies/vendors contracting with Hamilton College must provide the College with a certificate of insurance before the contract period begins.
+The original certificate, accompanied by a copy of the blanket endorsement from the insurance company, shall be sent to Amber Denny, Administrative Services, Hamilton College, 198 College Hill Road, Clinton, NY 13323.

-- Comprehensive General Liability, including bodily injury and property damage insurance, which shall specifically include contractual liability arising out of the operations performed by the contractor referring to this project, completed operations, and products liability with limits as follows:
+- Comprehensive General Liability, including bodily injury and property damage, which shall specifically include contractual liability arising out of the operations performed by the contractor/vendor referring to this project, completed operations, and products liability with limits as follows:

 - Bodily injury: $1,000,000 each person, $1,000,000 each occurrence and $2,000,000 aggregate

-- A Network and Information Security Liability (Cyber) Policy: $3M per occurrence and $3M in the aggregate.
+- A Network and Information Security Liability (Cyber) Policy: $3M per occurrence and $3M in the aggregate if applicable.

-- Automobile liability insurance, with a limit of no less than $1M for Bodily Injury/Property Damage (Each Accident), including all: Owned Vehicles, Leased Vehicles, Hired Vehicles, Non-Owned, and Employee Non-Owned Vehicles
+- Automobile liability insurance, with a limit of no less than $1M for Bodily Injury/Property Damage (Each Accident), including all: Owned Vehicles, Leased Vehicles, Hired Vehicles, Non-Owned, and Employee Non-Owned Vehicles if applicable.

-The Contractor, and Sub-Contractors not covered by the contractor’s insurance, shall obtain all insurance required by the contract, which is outlined above.
-These policies shall be primary insurance ahead of any insurance carried by the College with respects to the project.
+The Contractor and Sub-Contractors not covered by the contractor’s insurance shall obtain all insurance required by the contract outlined above.
+These policies shall be primary insurance ahead of any insurance carried by the College with respect to the project.
 All policies must include a Waiver of Subrogation Clause.
-Contractor must provide evidence of renewals of any required coverages at least thirty days prior to the expiration of any required policy.
-Contractor must provide Hamilton College with 30 days advance written notice of cancellation, non-renewal, or material reduction in coverage initiated by the Contractor with respect to any of the required insurance coverages.
+The contractor must provide evidence of renewals of any required coverages at least thirty days prior to the expiration of any required policy.
+The contractor must provide Hamilton College with 30 days advance written notice of cancellation, non-renewal, or material reduction in coverage initiated by the Contractor with respect to any of the required insurance coverages.